NagliNagli/naglinagli.github.io1/_posts/2020-12-18-Samsung_Exposure.md

 ### Impact

-- [ ] Accessing a private administrator web app supplying credentials of samsung employees and the system/admin of the system
+- [ ] Accessing an administrator only web app supplying credentials of samsung employees and the system/admin of the system

 - [ ] Email addresses and full names of samsung employees using the application